Ferritic Stainless Steels

 Stainless steel is the name given to a family of corrosion and heat resistant steels containing a minimum of 10.5% chromium.
 Just as there is a range of structural and engineering carbon steels meeting different requirements of strength, weldability and toughness, so there is a wide range of stainless steels with progressively higher levels of corrosion resistance and strength.
 This results from the controlled addition of alloying elements, each offering specific attributes in respect of strength and ability to resist different environments.
 The available grades of stainless steel can be classified into five basic families: ferritic, martensitic, austenitic, duplex and precipitation hardenable.

-The main alloying element is chromium, with contents typically between 11 and 17%, although higher a chromium content of about 29% is found in one specialised grade.
+The main alloying element is chromium, with contents typically between 11 and 17%, although a higher chromium content of about 29% is found in one specialised grade.
 Carbon is kept low which results in these steels having limited strength.
 They are not hardenable by heat treatment and have annealed yield strengths in the range of 275 to 350 MPa.

 They are however a “soft ” ferro-magnetic group and so do have some special uses, for example as solenoid cores.